ClementBrz/Inception_Of_Things/README.md

 #### P1:

+Before starting p1 you need to run ```p1/scripts/startup.sh``` so that necessary dependencies are installed for the project!

 In order to set up the 2 VMs with vagrant (cbernazeS & cbernazeSW) you need to run the commands with "sudo":

 `sudo vagrant up`